Oneflow-Inc/libai/docs/source/tutorials/advanced_tutorials/customize_parallel.md

 ### Introduction of 1F1B pipeline parallel

-First of all, we will introduce you GPipe for your better understanding.
+First of all, we will introduce GPipe to you for your better understanding.
 In GPipe, when the forward passes of all microbatches finish, the backward passes would be executed (shown in below).

 ![gpipe](../assets/gpipe.png)